40min/analner/Readme.md

 * try to del bad phrases

 last todo:
-* finish with utils/clean
-* add filtering of short headers
 * download lst grabbed and test on it
 * deploy to box